 Today, we will look at factors hindering economic development in Africa.

-We will define and describe these factors and give examples of each one, both past and present.
+We will define and describe these factors and give examples of each, both past and present.

 Therefore, this article will focus more on the political and social factors hindering economic development in Africa, which can be controlled or influenced by policymakers.